IBM-Cloud/ansible-collection-ibm/docs/ibm_service_key.rst

     Arbitrary parameters to pass along to the service broker.
 Must be a JSON object

-  tags (False, list, None)
+  credentials (False, dict, None)
-    None

-  name (True, str, None)
-    (Required for new resource) The name of the service key
+    Credentials asociated with the key

   id (False, str, None)